deathworlders/online/content/books/deathworlders/chapter-42-big-questions.md

 “Mhmm.
 Too bad.
 I think he needs a good breaking-in.”

-“...*’Breaking-in?’* Really?”
+*“...‘Breaking-in?’* Really?”

 “Yeah-huh.
-I once rocked a boy’s world so good he called me *‘daddy.’”* Miller’s grin should have been an arrestable offence.
+I once rocked a boy’s world so good he called me *‘daddy.’”* Miller’s grin should have been a felony.

 “Uh… look, I, uh…” Jack began.
 She shut him up with a hand on his shoulder.